ginkgo-project/ginkgo/doc/joss/paper.md

 use and maintenance.

 The Ginkgo library is constructed around two principal design concepts.
-The first one is the class and object-oriented design which aims to provide an easy to use interface, common for all the devices; and the second part consists of the low level device specific kernels.
+The first one is the class and object-oriented design based in part on linear operators which aims to provide an easy to use interface, common for all the devices and linear algebra objects.
+This allows users to easily cascade solvers, preconditioners or matrix formats and tailor solvers for their needs in a seamless fashion.
+The second main design concept consists of the low level device specific kernels.
 These low level kernels are optimized for the specific device and make use of C++ features such as templates to generate high-performance kernels for a wide variety of parameters.

+![Core architecture of Ginkgo.
+All solvers, preconditioners and matrix formats are accessible through the same LinOp interface.](figures/ginkgo-hierarchy.png)

 Ginkgo adopts a rigorous approach to testing and maintenance.
 Using continuous integration tools such as Gitlab-CI and Github-Actions, we make sure that